Pylons/pyramid/docs/narr/views.rst

 Instead of registering your views ``for`` a Python model *class*, you can optionally register a view for an :term:`interface`.
-Since an interface can be attached arbitrarily to any instance (as opposed to its identity being implied by only its class), associating a view with an interface can provide more flexibility for sharing a single view between two or more different implementations of a model type.
+Since an interface can be attached arbitrarily to any model instance (as opposed to its identity being implied by only its class), associating a view with an interface can provide more flexibility for sharing a single view between two or more different implementations of a model type.
 For example, if two model object instances of different Python class types share the same interface, you can use the same view against each of them.

-In order to make use of interfaces in your application during view dispatch, you must create an interface and mark up your classes or instances with interface declarations that refer to this interface.
+In order to make use of interfaces in your application during view dispatch, you must create an interface and mark up your model classes or instances with interface declarations that refer to this interface.

-To attach an interface to a *class*, you define the interface and use the ``zope.interface.implements`` function to associate the interface with the class.
+To attach an interface to a model *class*, you define the interface and use the ``zope.interface.implements`` function to associate the interface with the class.

 .. code-block:: python
    :linenos: